Is Grokking a Computational Glass Relaxation?: Methodology

 \section{Methodology}

-In this section, we will first give a definition of the modular arithmetic task, then introduce the concept of entropy into NNs, and finally introduce our sampling method: Wang-Landau molecular dynamics algorithm.
+In this section, we will first define the modular arithmetic task, then introduce the concept of entropy into NNs, and finally present our sampling method: the Wang-Landau Molecular Dynamics algorithm.
+Code available at https://github.com/xtzhang28/Grokking.